kalekdev/uni/semester-1/lineare-algebra/notes.typ

   0, 0, a_3;
 ) vec(bold(x_1), bold(x_2), bold(x_3)) = vec(a_1 bold(x_1), a_2 bold(x_2), a_2 bold(x_3))
 $
 which is for example useful when solving linear differential equations.
+It is also extremely computationally efficient

 They are square most of a time, but a non-square diagonal matrix simply takes the form:
 $